timescale/docs/install/installation-kubernetes.md

 When you use the default `values.yaml`, the user credentials are randomly generated during installation.
 When you then use the `helm upgrade` command, it does not rotate the credentials, because changing the database credentials would break the database.
 Instead, it continues to use the credentials generated during `helm install`.

-The following section provides instructions to deploy TimescaleDB using the `timescaledb-single` Helm chart.
+This section provides instructions to deploy TimescaleDB using the `timescaledb-single` Helm chart.

 <procedure>

 ### Installing TimescaleDB using a Helm chart